zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 ##### Add data chunks to your knowledge base

-Use the following toolbox actions to populate knowledge data into the knowledge base:
+Use the following toolbox actions inside the **Mendix Cloud Knowledge Base** toolbox category to populate knowledge data into the knowledge base:

 1. `Embed & Insert` embeds a list of chunks (passed via a [ChunkCollection](/appstore/modules/genai/commons/#chunkcollection)) and inserts them into the knowledge base.
 2. `Embed & (Re)populate Knowledge Base` is similar to the `Embed & Insert`, but deletes all existing chunks from the knowledge base before inserting the new chunks.